 Thyroid Nodule Program

-Specialists from Massachusetts General Hospital's Thyroid Nodule Program answer your frequently asked questions about thyroid nodules and goiters, including causes, diagnosis and treatment options.
-The Thyroid Nodule Program is a collaborative program of Mass General’s Thyroid Associates, Endocrine Surgery Program, as well as the Center for Endocrine Tumors within the Mass General Cancer Center.
+The Thyroid Nodule Program is a collaborative program of Massachusetts General Hospital's Thyroid Associates, Endocrine Surgery Program, as well as the Center for Endocrine Tumors within the Mass General Cancer Center.
 We provide the most advanced diagnostic and therapeutic approaches for thyroid nodules.

 The thyroid gland is controlled by the pituitary gland through the hormone TSH (thyroid stimulating hormone).
 When the thyroid gland is underactive, the TSH concentration is elevated.
 When the thyroid is overactive, the TSH concentration is low.
 Measurement of serum TSH is the most sensitive test of thyroid function.
 A normal serum TSH concentration excludes abnormal thyroid function in more than 99% of individuals.